Robert Stewart, Viscount Castlereagh

 Life and career

 He was born in Dublin on 18th June 1769, the only surviving son of Robert Stewart of Mount Stewart in co.Down, and his first wife Lady Sarah Seymour Conway.
 He followed his father into politics.
 On 9th June 1794 he married Lady Amelia Hobart but they had no children.
 His debut in the Westminster Parliament was in 1795.
 When his father was created Earl of Londonderry in 1796 Robert had the courtesy title Viscount Castlereagh.
 His father was later created Marquis of Londonderry.
 He became a lord of the Irish Treasury and privy counsellor and retained his county seat in Dublin.
 He was secretary for War 1807-1809, Foreign Secretary 1812-1822 and he concluded the first Peace of Paris in 1814.
+He negotiated the boundary settlement between the United States and Canada on the 49th parallel.
 At the First Congress of Vienna he was Senior British Plenipotentiary, and concluded the triple peace alliance with France and Austria in 1815.
 In 1821 he succeeded as 2nd Marquis of Londonderry.
 The strain of office caused him to take his own life by cutting his throat with a penknife at his country residence at North Cray in Kent.
 His Mount Stewart estate was left to his half brother Sir Charles who succeeded to his title.

 Lady Amelia, Dowager Marchioness of Londonderry, was buried at the north east angle of the cloisters of the Abbey on 20th February 1829 but her grave is not marked.
 The grave site is just below the wall tablet to Charles Bonner in the north walk.

 His sister Lady Ellenborough has a monument in St James Church, North Cray, Kent near his home at North Cray Cottage, now called Loring Hall.